 What companies have experienced data breaches?

 Unfortunately, data breaches are more common than you might think.
-Here are a few examples of data breaches involving well-known companies:
+Here are a few examples of data breaches involving well-known companies or organizations:

 How can your friends be affected if your information is stolen?